MetricsDAO/xyz/README.md

 ## Tailwind and Mantine

-Tailwind and Mantine overlap have significant enough overlap that might cause some confusion.
+Tailwind and Mantine have significant enough overlap to cause confusion.
 Both were included for ease and speed of development.
-Tailwind makes layouts easy and Mantine has a feature-rich component library, for example.
-However there are some trade-offs discussed below.
+Tailwind makes layouts easy and Mantine has a feature-rich component library.
+However there are some trade-offs.

-### Conventions

 Developers should look to use Mantine for almost everything except layout.
 Avoid using these components: